 Which States Levy an Estate Tax?

-The aforementioned states’ estate tax thresholds range from $1 million in Oregon and Massachusetts to $12.92 million in Connecticut.
-Rates also vary, so be sure to check your state’s website to see what you could pay.
+The aforementioned states’ estate tax thresholds range from $1 million in Oregon to $13.99 million in Connecticut.
+Rates vary, with some states using a progressive system, similar to the way federal estate tax rates work.

 In 2011, estates and lifetime gifts had a combined exemption of $5 million in